Kzax01/Wiz-Cloud-Security-Challenges/README.md

 I'm a passionate Cloud Security Engineer, self-taught on AWS, and currently diving deep into offensive + defensive cloud techniques.
 I believe in learning by doing, sharing with others, and making security more accessible ; without losing the technical edge.

-This repo is my personal journal for the **Wiz Cloud Security Championship**, a year-long challenge made of 12 cloud-based CTFs.
+This repo is my personal logbook for the **Wiz Cloud Security Championship**, a year-long challenge made of 12 cloud-based CTFs.
 Whether you're just starting or already in the field, feel free to follow along or even better, **join the challenge** with me! 🥊

 ### [🔗 **You can sign up for the official Wiz challenge here** ⬅️](https://www.cloudsecuritychampionship.com/)